 This program's foundation rests on the analysis of the athlete's movement patterns, with needed corrections accomplished through functional, sports-specific training and exercise.
 Much emphasis is placed on the prevention of injury to the at-risk female sports participant.

-Even after extensive work-up, only 15% of patients with LBP can be given a definitive diagnosis.
-Never the less, studies show that programs which incorporate correction of Sacroiliac dysfunction and core strengthening/stabilization exercise have a high rate of success, even with chronic patients.
+Even after extensive workup, only 15% of patients with LBP can be given a definitive diagnosis.
+Never the less, studies show that programs that incorporate correction of Sacroiliac dysfunction and core strengthening/stabilization exercise have a high rate of success, even with chronic patients.
 We have been using such an approach since late 2008 with strong outcomes.

 This program's focus is on balance and gait assessment with the development of corrective exercises that the patient should continue with at home.
 We encourage family and/or caregiver participation.
 PT evaluation is recommended for all elderly patients who have fallen twice in the last 6 months without a clear explanation such as medication intolerance or slips on ice.

 Treatment of benign paroxysmal positional vertigo (BPPV) usually relieves symptoms in 1-2 visits.
 Therapy for unilateral vestibular hypofunction (from an inner ear infection, labyrinth artery ischemia, etc.) typically responds well to habituation exercise in 3-6 weeks.
 Exercises for bilateral vestibular disorders (from an auto-immune disease, aminoglycoside toxicity, etc.) generally results in significant, but incomplete, improvement.

 Our program employs a systematic, research-based approach utilizing four elements: manual massage/drainage, bandaging, exercise, and skincare.
 Consistent and lasting edema control follows 4-6 weeks of treatment.
 Daily patient self-bandaging is required during therapy; a pressure garment at discharge maintains gains.